Notes on Skincare in our 50s

-Hormonal changes in our 50s, such as menopause, can cause the skin to become more prone to irritation and dryness so it’s important to support the skin’s barrier by using nourishing, hydrating formulations.
-In addition, we should look to incorporate ingredients that are known to promote the synthesis of collagen and elastin.
-These two proteins are imperative in giving the skin strength and structure, but they naturally decrease as we age.
 Whilst there are many different changes to the complexion during this decade the most common skin concern I hear from my clients is centered around the appearance of fine lines and wrinkles.
-It’s so important to embrace your own beauty, lines and all, ageing is a natural part of life and happens to all of us.
-The key to this decade is an effective skincare routine complete with products rich in lipids, nutrients and oils coupled with an increase in more intensive professional treatments.
+It’s so important to embrace your own beauty, lines and all, as ageing is a natural part of life and happens to all of us — but I understand still wanting to feel like the best version of yourself.
+The key to skin health (and happiness!) in your 50s is an effective skincare routine complete with products rich in lipids, nutrients and oils coupled with an increase in more intensive professional treatments.
 Below are a few key tools to add to your kit to help guide you through this decade.

 A basic skincare routine